 'It Was a Horrible Night.'
-1 Dead After Up to 10 Tornadoes Batter Ohio
+2 Dead as Tornadoes Sweep Midwest

 “There’s areas that truly look like a war zone,” he said, according to the Associated Press, adding that seven other people were injured in the city, located some 80 miles northwest of Dayton.

+In Pennsylvania, several counties were placed under tornado warnings after a twister in Scranton was confirmed.

+Reports on Tuesday night said the storm system is headed towards the Tri-state area, with tornado warnings in effect in parts of New York City and New Jersey.
+Another tornado was earlier spotted in the area around Scranton, Pennsylvania.

-Andy Hatzos, a weather forecaster for the National Weather Service in Wilmington, Ohio, tells TIME that the NWS is beginning to process the damage ratings of the tornadoes that passed through Northern Ohio.
+Andy Hatzos, a weather forecaster for the NWS in Wilmington, Ohio, tells TIME that the NWS is beginning to process the damage ratings of the tornadoes that passed through Northern Ohio.
 The organization has already confirmed that at least an EF3 tornado with winds up to 140 mph hit Beavercreek in Greene County, Ohio, about 80 miles from Celina.

 Hatzos says there were up to 10 tornadoes in Ohio overnight, and the hardest hit areas were around Dayton, as well as a few counties north and northeast of the city.
 Ohio is accustomed to storms during tornado season, but Monday night’s tornado cluster was out of the ordinary because of its strength, he says.